shikhar2402/Bipolar-Factory-/README.md

 You will have to scrap data from various indian news or articles sites.
 You can use any of the scraping tools like selenium/ beautifulSoup for gathering data from Various sites.

 ### Target: Predict the virality of news content

+References:  1.
+How to Scrap data using beautifulSoup https://www.youtube.com/watch?v=ng2o98k983k
+             2. Machine learning and data visualization : Refer to sentdex lectures on youtube